Spreadsheet Study Inputs

 Chart Data Output Sheet Number

-Sets the specific Sheet in the Spreadsheet to output the chart data to.
+This Input sets the specific Sheet in the Spreadsheet specified by the Spreadsheet Name setting on the Study Settings window, to output the chart data to.
 The default setting is 0 which means that the chart data will be outputted to the same Sheet number as the Chart Number that contains the Spreadsheet study.

 Therefore, if the Chart Number is #3 (this is displayed at the top of the chart), the data will be outputted to a Sheet in the Spreadsheet named Sheet3.

-New Spreadsheets: The default names for Sheets within the New Spreadsheets, follow the format Sheet#.
+The default names for Sheets within Spreadsheets, follow the format Sheet#.
 Where the # is equal to the Chart Number.
 When sheets are added and removed, references to existing Sheets by the Spreadsheet Study continue to remain valid.